The Members of

 The Company has in placed the internal control framework in commensurate with the sizeof the Company.
 However Company is trying to strengthen the same.
 The Board has adoptedpolicies and procedures for ensuring the orderly and efficient conduct of its businessincluding adherence to the company's policies the safeguarding of its assets theprevention and detection of fraud error reporting mechanism the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialdisclosures.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

-Details of the Investments covered under the provisions of Section 186 of the CompaniesAct 2013 (Act) will be produced for verification to the members at the registered officeof the Company on their request.
+Details of investments covered under the provisions of Section 186 of the CompaniesAct 2013 will be produced for verification to the members on their specific request.

 CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION: